 Going on a retreat can sometimes be an expensive and over-scheduled adventure.
 If you’re looking to find solace and solitude on a budget this spring, try an unexpected destination: a monastery.
-At these five Colorado retreat centers, you’ll find the space, simple meals, and peace and quiet you need to reflect and renew.
+At these four Colorado retreat centers, you’ll find the space, simple meals, and peace and quiet you need to reflect and renew.
 Religious affiliation is not required, but reservations are.
-All fees are suggested contributions and most facilities will work within your financial needs or offer volunteer opportunities in exchange for your stay.
+If you can’t pay the established fee, most facilities will work with your financial needs.

 Abbey of St. Walburga